Winter Nature Camp registration is currently full.

-*Winter Adventurers must be at least 6 years old and no older than 8 years old on the first day of camp.
+Chipmunk campers must be 5 or 6 years old on the first day of camp.

-*Winter Explorers must be at least 9 years old and no older than 11 years old on their first day of camp.
+Mink campers must be 7, 8 or 9 years old on the first day of camp.

 Ages 10-12: Coyote Camp

 What animals thrive on Belle Isle through the winter?
 How do they do it?
 Coyote Camp focuses on the survival skills of both people and animals.
 As campers explore the natural world around them and winter’s unique challenges, they will learn about winter animal adaptations and develop skills identifying animal tracks and signs.